 Desert-Adapted Lions in Namib Desert

 Even when there were more than a million lions in Africa, they never managed to survive in the Sahara Desert.
-And yet, against all odds, a small population of desert lions exist in the Namib Desert.
-The lions somehow eke out an existence along the beaches, sand dunes and barren mountains of the Kunene region of the northern Namib Desert.
-The lions of the Namib nearly fell extinct during the 1980s.
-And setbacks still occur.
-Of the five males featured in the recent National Geographic film Vanishing Kings: Lions of the Namib, four have since been killed.
-But the population has made a remarkable recovery, with 180 to 200 lions thought to survive.
+Yet, against all odds, a small population of desert lions exist in and along the fringes of the Namib Desert.
+The lions somehow eke out an existence along the beaches, sand dunes and barren mountains of the Kunene region in the northern desert.
+The lions of the Namib nearly became extinct during the 1980s, but the population has made a remarkable recovery.
+Today, there are estimated to be 57 to 60 lions surviving.

 Damaraland Elephant, Namibia

-Few first-time visitors to Namibia know that elephants survive in the Namib Desert.
+Few first-time visitors to Namibia know that elephants live in the Namib Desert.
 Even fewer can explain how that can possibly be.
 That the world’s largest land mammal can survive in one of the driest places on the planet is indeed a miracle.
-These desert-adapted giants are slimmer than their savannah brethren, and their feet are wider – the animal kingdom’s version of soft-sand 4WD tyres.
-Poachers nearly wiped out the population during the 1990s, and it remains imperilled.
-Accurate figures are difficult to come by but as many as 600, and as few as 100, are thought to remain.
+These desert-adapted giants are slimmer than their savannah relatives, and their feet are wider (acting as the animal kingdom’s version of soft-sand 4WD tires).
+Poachers nearly wiped out the population during the 1990s, and it remains endangered.
+Accurate numbers are hard to find, but as many as 600, and as few as 100, desert elephants are thought to survive.

 Black rhino in Namib desert

-As for lions and elephants, so, too, for rhinos.
 Save the Rhino Trust claims that Damaraland is home to Africa’s largest population of free-ranging black rhino.
 This is remarkable as Damaraland is a barren region of treeless mountains, sand dunes and gravel plains.
 Poaching remains a concern, but for now the population survives.
-Better still, a small number of high-end Damaraland lodges offer the chance to go rhino tracking as part of their conservation-meets-tourism programs.
+A small number of high-end Damaraland lodges offer the chance to go rhino tracking as part of their conservation-meets-tourism programs.

 Welwitschia Plant

-Animals don’t have it all their own way when it comes to unusual ways of thriving.
-By trapping and storing water in their pores on the rare occasions that it rains, the rather unlovely welwitschias are able to survive…for up to 2,000 years.
-Most that you’ll see are a mere 1,000 years old.
-Welwitschias are especially prevalent in the desert east of Swakopmund in Dorob National Park, where the Khan and Swakop rivers converge.
+It’s not only animals that have unusual ways of thriving in the Namib Desert.
+By trapping and storing water in their pores on the rare occasions it rains, the rather unlovely welwitschias are able to survive … for up to 2,000 years.
+Most of the plants that you’ll see are a mere 1,000 years old.
+Welwitschias are especially common in the desert east of Swakopmund in Dorob National Park, where the Khan and Swakop Rivers converge.

 Sand dunes in Namib Naukluft National Park, namibia

-One up-close look at the sand dunes of the Namib Desert is enough to make most travellers understand that these sand dunes are really big.
-But consider this: Some dunes here are 300m/328yd high and stretch more than 32km/20mi long!
-The only longer sand dunes recorded on earth are in China’s Badain Jaran Desert… But these are mere grains of sand when compared to the overall size of the Namib.
-It is 80,000km2/30,888mi2, stretching over 2,000km/1,242mi from top (Angola) to bottom (South Africa).
-The Namib rarely extends more than 200km/124mi inland from the coast.
+One up-close look at the sand dunes of the Namib Desert is enough to make most travelers realize that these dunes are really big.
+But consider this: some dunes here are 300m/984ft high and stretch more than 32km/20mi long!
+The only longer sand dunes recorded on Earth are in the Badain Jaran Desert in China.
+But the dunes are mere grains of sand when compared to the overall size of the Namib Desert, which covers 80,000km²/30,888mi².
+The Namib stretches over 2,000km/1,200mi from north (Angola) to south (South Africa) and rarely extends more than 200km/120mi inland from the coast.

 Sound installation playing Toto's Africa for eternity in the Namib desert

 The Namib Desert has always attracted not just explorers and adventurers, but also eccentrics and those who would seek to otherwise leave their mark long after they’ve gone.
-Take the Namibian–German artist Max Siedentopf who, in 2019, installed an art installation in a secret Namib location.
+Take the Namibian-German artist Max Siedentopf, who in 2019 set up an art installation in a secret Namib location.
 This artwork includes six solar-powered speakers attached to an MP3 player, also powered by the sun.
 For as long as it works, Toto’s 1982 hit song ‘Africa’ will play from the as-yet-undisclosed location.
 Let us know if you find it.
 And please turn it off.

 By Anthony Ham